peterjmarko/llm-narrative-framework/docs/study_article.md

 Furthermore, the lack of a significant interaction effect between `mapping_strategy` and `k` for the primary lift metrics is an important finding in itself.
 It suggests that the magnitude of the astrological signal's effect, while subtle, remains relatively consistent regardless of the task's complexity.
 The signal does not appear to become disproportionately stronger or weaker as more distractors are introduced.

+The primary contribution of this work is not the finding of a weak signal in a controversial domain, but the introduction and validation of the methodological framework that produced it.
+This LLM-driven, open-source pipeline represents a new paradigm for bringing empirical rigor to areas of psychology that have long resisted quantitative analysis, leveraging the emergent psychological capabilities of modern LLMs (Kosinski et al., 2023).
+By demonstrating its utility on a particularly challenging "hard problem," we offer a template for investigating other complex narrative systems, such as Jungian archetypes or theories from qualitative sociology.

+This study was designed from the ground up to embody the principles of open science, transparency, and computational reproducibility.
+In an era defined by the "reproducibility crisis" (Open Science Collaboration, 2015), our fully automated and open framework provides a practical template for verifiable and scalable research.
+While the philosophical meaning of the signal is explored elsewhere, the empirical finding itself is secondary to the demonstration that such questions can now be approached with a new level of scientific integrity.

+It is important to proactively address alternative explanations for these findings.
+One is the "Barnum effect," where generalized statements appear personally relevant.
+The forced-choice design of this study inherently controls for this, as the LLM must differentiate between multiple distinct profiles rather than simply validate one.
+A more complex confound is the possibility that the LLM is matching based on demographic or stylistic regularities correlated with birth data rather than the intended signal.
+For example, the well-documented "birth season" effect correlates birth month with certain life outcomes.
+However, the signal tested here is derived from a complex, multi-factorial system (12 chart points distributed across signs, elements, and modes) that is far more specific than a simple seasonal variable.
+While it is unlikely that a broad seasonal effect could account for this nuanced signal, future research could control for it by comparing results against a simplified model using only the sun sign (which correlates with birth month).
+Similarly, the LLM could be matching on subtle linguistic patterns in the source biographies that correlate with era-specific data, but the neutralization process was designed to mitigate such stylistic artifacts by standardizing the language.

+Ultimately, this study was designed to answer a single, empirical question: is there a detectable signal?
+The results indicate that the answer is yes.
+The profound question of *what it means* for a non-conscious, algorithmic system to detect a faint but significant pattern within a symbolic framework traditionally associated with human meaning-making is a philosophical one.
+This deeper inquiry, which explores the implications for our understanding of consciousness and pattern recognition, is the subject of a companion analysis (Authors, manuscript in preparation).

 #### 4.1.
 Limitations and Future Directions

-This study has several limitations.
-First, it relies on specific LLMs for neutralization and evaluation; results may differ with other models.
-Second, the sample was restricted to famous individuals, whose widely known biographies may introduce confounding variables.
-Future research should replicate this methodology with different astrological techniques (e.g., aspects, midpoints, different house systems, inclusion of more complex factors), different LLMs, and non-public-figure populations to assess the generalizability of these findings.
-Exploring the impact of the neutralization process itself would also be a valuable avenue of investigation.
-Finally, the astrology expert system itself is specific to this study, providing a further avenue to explore.
+This study has several limitations, primarily related to the nature of the LLM-based method, the sample population, and the specific stimuli used.

+**The "Black Box" Problem and Model Specificity:** The most significant limitation is the reliance on closed-source LLMs.
+It is theoretically possible that the evaluation LLM, despite the neutralization of stimuli, could have inferred the astrological origin of the descriptions and used latent, pre-existing knowledge to "cheat" the test.
+While our introspective checks suggested the model was not consciously applying an astrological framework, this possibility of data contamination cannot be definitively excluded.
+This "black box" problem highlights a central challenge in using proprietary AI for scientific research.
+Future studies should aim to replicate these findings using open-source models or, ideally, custom-trained LLMs with no prior exposure to astrological concepts to ensure the detected signal is not an artifact.
+Furthermore, the results are specific to the models used (`o3 mini` and `Gemini 1.5 Flash`); replication with different architectures is necessary to establish robustness.

+**Sample and Stimulus Constraints:** The use of famous individuals, while necessary to ensure rich biographical data, limits the generalizability of the findings to the broader population.
+The widely known lives of these subjects could also introduce unknown confounds.
+Similarly, the study intentionally used a simplified astrological model (primary placements only) to test for a foundational signal.
+The weak effect size may be a function of this simplification.
+Future research should extend this methodology to non-public figures and incorporate more complex astrological factors (e.g., aspects, midpoints, house systems) to assess whether the signal strength varies.

 ### 5. Conclusion

 This study successfully deployed a novel, automated, and objective methodology for testing a core hypothesis of astrology.
 The findings indicate the presence of a faint but statistically significant signal within neutralized astrological descriptions, detectable by a sophisticated, impartial AI arbiter.
-This work does not validate astrology as a whole, but it challenges the commonly accepted null hypothesis that its outputs are purely arbitrary and provides a robust, reproducible framework for future empirical investigations into complex narrative and symbolic systems.
+This work does not validate astrology as a whole, but it challenges the null hypothesis that its outputs are purely arbitrary.
+It provides a robust, reproducible framework for future empirical investigations and establishes a firm factual basis for the subsequent philosophical inquiry into consciousness and symbolic systems explored in its companion article.

-### Appendix: Settings for "Balances Report"

-The calculation of Solar Fire's "balances report" (planetary dominances) utilized the default weighting system, with one key modification.
-Based on exploratory trials, the weights for the generational planets (Uranus, Neptune, and Pluto) were set to zero to isolate more individualized factors.
-The specific "weight-points" assigned were as follows:

-*   **3 points:** Sun, Moon, Ascendant (Asc), Midheaven (MC)
-*   **2 points:** Mercury, Venus, Mars
-*   **1 point:** Jupiter, Saturn
-*   **0 points:** Uranus, Neptune, Pluto

-Dominance within each astrological category (e.g., elements, modes) is automatically determined by the program through a multi-step calculation:

-1. A "total score" (TS) is calculated for each division (e.g., the element 'fire', the mode 'cardinal') by summing the "weight-points" of all chart points located within it.
-2. An "average score" (AS) is then determined for the category by averaging the TS values across all its constituent divisions.
-3. Two thresholds are established using this AS and predefined ratios: a "weak threshold" (WT) calculated with a "weak ratio" (WR), and a "strong threshold" (ST) calculated with a "strong ratio" (SR):
-    *   `WT = AS * WR`
-    *   `ST = AS * SR`
-4. Finally, a division is classified as 'weak' if its TS was below the WT, or 'strong' if its TS was greater than or equal to the ST.

-The interpretive output of the report is a the resulting list of 'strong' and 'weak' placements for each division.
+### Author Contributions

+*   **[Author 1 Name]:** Conceptualization; Methodology; Software; Formal Analysis; Investigation; Writing – Original Draft; Writing – Review & Editing.
+*   **[Author 2 Name]:** Conceptualization; Supervision; Writing – Review & Editing.
+*   *(Please edit roles as needed based on CRediT taxonomy)*

+### Conflicts of Interest

+The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.

+### Acknowledgements

+The authors wish to thank Vincent Godbout for generously sharing his pioneering thoughts, drafts, and procedures on automated matching tests, which provided a valuable foundation for this work.
+The authors are independent researchers and received no specific funding for this study.

 ---
 ### References

+Astro-Databank. (n.d.).
+[Online database].
+Astrodienst AG.
+Retrieved from https://www.astro.com/astro-databank/Main_Page

+Astrodatabank Research Tool. (n.d.).
+[Online tool].
+Astrodienst AG.
+Retrieved from https://www.astro.com/adb-search/

+Brown, T., Mann, B., Ryder, N., Subbiah, M., Kaplan, J. D., Dhariwal, P., et al. (2020).
+Language models are few-shot learners. *Advances in Neural Information Processing Systems*, *33*, 1877-1901.

-*   Carlson, S. (1985).
+Carlson, S. (1985).
 A double-blind test of astrology. *Nature*, *318*(6045), 419-425.

+Cohen, J. (1988). *Statistical power analysis for the behavioral sciences* (2nd ed.).
+Lawrence Erlbaum Associates.

+Currey, R. (2022).
+Meta-analysis of recent advances in natal astrology using a universal effect-size. *Correlation*, *34*(2), 43-55.

+Ertel, S. (2009).
+Appraisal of Shawn Carlson’s renowned astrology tests. *Journal of Scientific Exploration*, *23*(2), 125-137.

-*   Eysenck, H. J., & Nias, D. K. (1982). *Astrology: Science or superstition?* St. Martin's Press.
+Eysenck, H. J., & Nias, D. K. (1982). *Astrology: Science or superstition?* St. Martin's Press.

-*   Godbout, V. (2020).
+Godbout, V. (2020).
 An automated matching test: Comparing astrological charts with biographies. *Correlation*, *32*(2), 13-41.

-*   Godbout, V., & Coron, V. (2023).
-A model of planetary dominance. *Correlation*, *35*(2), 11-29.
+Google.
+(2024). *Gemini 1.5: Unlocking multimodal understanding across millions of tokens of context*.
+Google AI. https://arxiv.org/abs/2403.05530

+Jeffreys, H. (1961). *Theory of Probability* (3rd ed.).
+Oxford University Press.

+Kosinski, M., Park, G., & Riedl, C. (2023).
+Artificial intelligence and the future of work: A new paradigm of human-computer interaction. *Psychological Science Agenda*, *36*(3).

+Marko, P. J. (2018).
+Boomers and the lunar defect. *The Astrological Journal*, Jan/Feb 2018, 35-39.

+McRitchie, K. (2022).
+How to think about the astrology research program: An essay considering emergent effects. *Journal of Scientific Exploration*, *36*(4), 706-716.
+DOI: 10.31275/20222641

+Open Science Collaboration.
+(2015).
+Estimating the reproducibility of psychological science. *Science*, *349*(6251), aac4716.

+OpenRouter.ai. (n.d.).
+[Online API service].
+Retrieved from https://openrouter.ai/

+Solar Fire. (n.d.).
+[Software].
+Astrolabe Inc. Retrieved from https://alabe.com/solarfireV9.html

+The Turing Way Community.
+(2022). *The Turing Way: A handbook for reproducible, ethical and collaborative research*.
+Zenodo.
+DOI: 10.5281/zenodo.3233853.

+Wei, J., Tay, Y., Bommasani, R., Raffel, C., Zoph, B., Borgeaud, S., et al. (2022).
+Emergent abilities of large language models. *Transactions on Machine Learning Research*. https://arxiv.org/abs/2206.07682